 …to gain knowledge

-Charles University (CU) students have the opportunity to take courses in English leading towards a CIEE Certificate of Completion in Bridging Perspectives Program.
-Interested and selected CU students enroll in CIEE courses based on their interests and CIEE course availability during the fall and/or spring semesters and add an international dimension to their CU degree.
-Participants experience and gain insight into academic structures concomitant with the U.S. university system and U.S. cultural environment, while earning credentials for their resume and towards their future academic pursuits.
+Charles University (CU) students, including Erasmus+ and other international students, can take courses in English as part of CIEE´s Bridging Perspectives Program.
+Selected CU students enroll in CIEE courses based on their interests and CIEE course availability during the Fall and/or Spring semesters and add an international dimension to their CU degree.
+Participants experience and gain insight into academic structures concomitant with the U.S. university system and U.S. cultural environment while earning credentials for their resume and towards their future academic pursuits.

 Czech families may “adopt” a CIEE university student from the U.S. for a semester.
 Under this program, CIEE students are placed in a Czech family household where they live during their period of stay in the Czech Republic.
 This is a wonderful opportunity for Czech families to include a native English speaker into their family and to learn more about a different culture.
 This program is particularly interesting for families with children or university students.
-CIEE offers families a financial reward for offering students room-and-board and for their efforts of accepting students into their family for a term.
+CIEE offers these families a financial reward for offering students room-and-board and for their efforts of accepting students into their family for a term.